Rethinking the Social Environment in American Criminal Law Theory, Doctrine, and Practice

 The project adopts an interdisciplinary methodology that consists of the combination of a theoretical-descriptive analysis of current laws; a descriptive-empirical analysis of (neuro)scientific data and literature; and the development of normative arguments and proposals.
 Its ultimate goal is to assess whether affording normative weight to socio-environmental factors across different criminal law domains can resituate the American criminal legal system on grounds that are less punitive, more equal, and humane.

-Expected outcome: law review articles; academic workshop (2022); (project start: 2021)
+Outcome: law review articles; academic workshop (2022); (project start: 2021)

-Photo:© Nothing Ahead/Pexels
+Photo: © Nothing Ahead/Pexels

 Publications